 Yes.
 You must complete the training before the IRB can approve your application.
 Monmouth University maintains a Federalwide Assurance (FWA) with the Office of Human Research Protection (OHRP), U.S. Department of Health & Human Services.
 This assurance includes a requirement for all research staff working with human participants to receive training in ethical guidelines and regulations.

 Click here to complete the training program.
 You can work at your own pace.
 You do not have to complete the training in one session.
 You can return later and pick up where you left off.
 When you have successfully completed the training, you will be able to print out a certificate of completion.
-You can save the NIH certificate as a JPEG by right clicking and highlighting “Save as” and then paste it to the end of the IRB application template, as appropriate.
+You can save the training certificate as a PDF or JPEG by right clicking and highlighting “Save as” and then paste it to the end of the IRB application template, as appropriate.